-The net asset value ("NAV") of the Fund's Shares will generally fluctuate with changes in the market value of the Fund's holdings.
+The NAV of a Fund's Shares will generally fluctuate with changes in the market value of a Fund's holdings.
 The market prices of the Shares will generally fluctuate in accordance with changes in NAV as well as the relative supply and demand for Shares on the Exchange.
-The Adviser cannot predict whether the Shares will trade below, at or above the NAV of the Shares of the Fund.
-Price differences may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for the Shares will be closely related to, but not identify to, the same forces influencing the prices of the stocks of the Fund's Index trading individually or in the aggregate at any point in time.
+The Adviser cannot predict whether the Shares will trade below at or above the NAV of the Shares of the Fund.
+Price differences may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for the Shares will be closely related to, but not identify to, the same forces influencing the prices of the stocks of a Fund's Index trading individually or in the aggregate at any point in time.